siderolabs/omni-docs/content/docs/tutorials/getting_started.md

 ---

-In this Getting Started guide we will create a high availability Kubernetes cluster in Omni.
+In this Getting Started guide we will create a high availability Kubernetes cluster running on Talos Linux, in Omni.
 This guide will use UTM/QEMU, but the same process will work with bare metal machines, cloud instances, and edge devices.

 ## Prerequisites

 ### Network access
 If your machines have outgoing access, you are all set.
-At a minimum all machines should have outgoing access to the Wireguard endpoint shown on the Home panel, which lists the IP address and UDP port that machines should be able to reach.
+At a minimum all machines should have outgoing access to the Wireguard endpoint shown on the Omni Home panel, which lists the IP address and UDP port that machines should be able to reach.
 Machines need to be able to reach that address both on the UDP port specified, and on TCP port 443.

 ### Some virtual or physical machines
 The simplest way to experience Omni is to be able to fire up virtual machines.
-For this tutorial, we suggest any virtualization platform that can boot off an ISO (UTM, ProxMox, Fusion, etc) although any cloud platform can also be used with minor adjustments.
+We suggest any virtualization platform that can boot off an ISO (UTM, ProxMox, Fusion, etc) although any cloud platform can also be used with minor adjustments.
 Bare metal can also be used, of course, but is often slower to boot and not everyone has spare physical servers around.

 ### `talosctl`